A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Results

 A more robust way of visually checking the sampled subset is to visualize the data using Principal Component Analysis (PCA).
 Using PCA, the original 4-d data can be projected into 2-d with optimal preservation of the variance.
 Figure \ref{fig:pca} shows the PCA projection of the data.
 The four plots included in the figure represent the same projection, but the points are colored according to the different features used to characterize the images.
 The selected samples are shown in red.
 It can be noticed that the sampling methodology selects a subset of images that uniformly covers the distribution of the data.
 Furthermore, as also suggested by the histograms in Figure \ref{fig:metrics_histogram}, the sampling was capable of covering the full range of values of every considered feature.

 The subset of images selected by the method is shown in Figure \ref{fig:sampled_images}.
 The subset indeed contains a heterogeneous set of images covering many different values of the considered features (e.g., low contrast, high vessel density, etc).
-This subset can then be manually annotated and used for training a machine learning algorithm to segment the full dataset.
-Since atypical samples are well-represented, we expect fewer biases in downstream analyses using the obtained segmentation.
 For instance, some of the samples in the dataset come from animals who suffered hemorrhagic strokes.
-These samples are very different from the typical samples contained in the dataset, and they would be largely underrepresented if a sampling following the data distribution was performed.
+These samples are very different from the typical samples contained in the base dataset, and they would be largely underrepresented if a sampling following the data distribution was performed.